 Innovations in Heating and Cooling

-It’s no secret that the engine of your car works best at a warm temperature.
-The heat must be able to travel somewhere.
-That’s the reason why radiators are in.
+It’s no secret that the engine of your car works best when it’s warm.
+This heat must go somewhere.
+Radiators are the solution.

-A cooling system uses refrigerant, ductwork, and fans to distribute air.
-A heating system uses an energy source like gas or oil to warm the air.
+A cooling system utilizes refrigerant, fans and ductwork to distribute the air.
+Heating systems use fuel sources like gasoline or oil to warm the air.

 Variable-Speed Technology

-Variable speed technology is a significant advancement in the field of heating and cooling.
-The blower motors of gas furnaces and air handlers use this technology to regulate airflow through your home.
-This technology is designed to eliminate hot and cold spots, and also provide enhanced dehumidification during those hot summer days.
+When it concerns cooling and heating, variable speed technology is one of the most important innovations in years.
+The technology is utilized by the blower motors in gas furnaces and air handlers to operate at varying speeds to regulate airflow in your home.
+This technology is designed to help remove hot and cold spots, as well as provide enhanced dehumidification during those hot southern summers.

-The idea behind variable speed technology is to match the system’s output with your home’s needs for energy.
-Most people would not drive their vehicle in one gear.
-Instead, they’d change gears according to the demands of driving the vehicle or the road conditions.
-The same concept applies in your home.
-Variable speed systems offer homeowners and contractors with a variety of advantages, including energy savings, lower sound levels, improved indoor air quality, and the possibility for utility company rebates.
+The concept behind variable speed technology is to match the system’s output with your home’s needs for energy.
+For example, most people don’t drive with a single gear, instead choosing to shift gears according to the drive demands of the vehicle and the road conditions.
+This is also true for your home.
+Variable speed systems can provide homeowners and contractors a broad array of benefits that include energy savings, lower noise levels, better indoor air quality, and the potential for utility company rebates.

-The variable-speed technology lets your system operate more efficiently in light load conditions.
-This is because the traditional systems use a setpoint getting to the desired temperature before turning off.
-If the temperature in your home increases, the system cycles back on to bring it back to your desired temperature.
-The constant cycle uses up a lot of energy, particularly since the system is running at full capacity.
+The variable-speed technology allows your system to operate more efficiently in low load conditions.
+This is because traditional systems operate on a set point, achieving the desired temperature and then cycling off.
+The system will cycle back on when the temperature inside your home is at the desired temperature.
+The constant cycle uses up lots of energy, particularly since the unit is starting up at full capacity again.

-With a variable-speed system the compressor operates at a lower capacity for long time periods and uses much less energy.
-The system could save you up to 30% in energy costs.
+A variable-speed system allows the compressor to operate at a lower capacity for longer periods of time, while using less energy.
+The result is your system is able to save up to 30 percent off energy costs.

-Variable speed technology can be used in conjunction with other energy efficiency improvements such as zoning systems and smart controls to boost your system’s overall efficiency and performance.
-Contact our expert team to determine whether a system featuring variable speed technology and Greenspeed Intelligence is the right option for your home.
+Variable speed technology can be used in combination with other energy efficiency upgrades like zoning systems or smart controls to improve the efficiency of your system and performance.
+Ask our professional team whether a system featuring variable speed technology and Greenspeed Intelligence is the right option for your home.

-We can help you make the best choice for your home.
-We will explain the benefits of a variable-speed system and how it works in conjunction with other energy efficient products to produce the best results.
-Our certified HVAC specialists can help you navigate the process of selecting the right system.
-Contact us today to find out more about our selection of high-tech variable speed cooling and heating systems backed by Carrier.
+We can help you to make the best choice for your home.
+We will discuss the advantages of a variable-speed system and how it can be used in conjunction with other energy-efficient products to achieve optimal results.
+Our certified HVAC specialists can guide you through the process of choosing the best system for your home.
+Contact us today to learn more about our line of cutting-edge variable speed cooling and heating systems, backed by Carrier.

 Wi-Fi(r) Controls

-Smart thermostats that are wireless give homeowners greater control over their HVAC system, while reducing energy costs and improving comfort.
-These thermostats use wireless technology to communicate with a smartphone application or a computer, allowing users to monitor and adjust the temperature of their home remotely.
-These devices also recognize household habits and automatically adjust the schedules, which can reduce energy consumption when no one is home or increasing comfort when residents return.
+Wireless smart thermostats allow homeowners to take greater control over their HVAC systems while reducing energy bills and enhancing comfort.
+These models use wireless technology to connect with a smartphone app or computer, allowing users to monitor and control their home’s temperature remotely.
+These devices also learn household habits and automatically alter routines, reducing energy use when no one is home or increasing comfort when residents return.

-Smart thermostats are simple to use and let you monitor your system at any time.
-They can detect when you are away from your home and go into an energy-saving “Away” mode to reduce your electric bills.
-Once you’re back at home the system will go back to the normal Home setting to ensure optimal comfort.
+Smart thermostats are easy to use and let you monitor your system at any time.
+They can detect when you are away from home and switch to an energy-saving “Away” mode to help you save money on your electric bill.
+Then, once you are back in the house the system will go back to the normal ‘Home’ setting for optimal comfort.

-In comparison to conventional thermostats, the Wi-Fi(r) controls are more advanced and include additional features for convenience, such as email alerts, remote monitoring of the system, a customized web portal that functions like your thermostat, and the ability to manage multiple zones using a single device.
-These are great for managing a rental or holiday home from afar.
+The Wi-Fi(r), controls are more advanced than traditional thermostats that can be programmed and come with additional convenience features such as emails remote system monitoring, and a customizable web-based portal that functions as your thermostat.
+They can also be used to control multiple zones with a single device.
+These are great for managing a rental property or holiday home from distance.

-A thermometer that is programmable can be programmed to alter temperatures at various times throughout the day to provide maximum comfort.
-This is perfect for homeowners and tenants.
-However, with hectic schedules with kids’ activities, meetings at work it can be a challenge to keep track of the schedule of a thermostat that is programmable.
-A smart thermostat that has sensors in it tracks occupancy in rooms temperature, indoor and outdoor temperatures, humidity and temperatures to monitor the current conditions.
-It also monitors energy consumption in order to determine whether cooling or heating is required and makes the necessary adjustments.
+A programmable thermometer can be programmed to change temperature at different times during the day to provide maximum comfort.
+This is ideal for homeowners as well as tenants.
+However, with hectic schedules with kids’ activities, meetings at work it can be a challenge to keep up with the schedule of a thermostat that is programmable.
+A smart thermostat that has an inbuilt sensor monitors the occupancy of rooms temperature, indoor and outdoor temperatures and humidity to track real-time conditions.
+It also monitors energy consumption in order to determine whether heating or cooling is required and makes the necessary adjustments.

-Sensors and smart programming of the Wi-Fi(r) control system can reduce your home’s power consumption by up to 10 percent.
-They not only help reduce your energy bills, but also lower your carbon footprint and contribute to a cleaner environment.
+Sensors and smart programming of the Wi-Fi(r), control can cut down your home’s energy consumption by up to 10%.
+They won’t just cut your energy bills but also help to lower your carbon footprint and contribute to a better environment.

 Energy STAR(r) Certification

-ENERGY STAR is one of the most well-known and widely recognized labels in the United States.
-You’ll find it on light bulbs, refrigerators and other appliances.
-You can be assured that the products with the ENERGY STAR label have been independently tested to ensure they adhere to strict standards for energy efficiency and reduce greenhouse gas emission.
+ENERGY STAR has become one of the most recognizable and easily recognized labels across the United States.
+It’s that blue label you find on your light bulbs, refrigerators and other appliances.
+You can be assured that the products with the ENERGY STAR label have been independently tested to make sure they adhere to strict standards for energy efficiency and reduce greenhouse gas emissions.

-The same standards that are in place for individual products can also be applied to entire building.
-To earn the ENERGY STAR certification, buildings must demonstrate at least 15% higher performance than ASHRAE 90.1-2010 (or the state building code under which it is permitted).
-The performance target is based on a variety of factors that affect energy consumption in relation to weather conditions and occupancy.
-It also takes into consideration the size and type of heating and cooling systems.
+The same standards that apply to individual products can be applied to entire building.
+To obtain the ENERGY STAR certification, buildings must demonstrate at least 15% better performance than ASHRAE 90.1-2010 (or the state building code under which it is permitted).
+The performance target is based on a variety of factors that influence energy usage in relation to weather conditions and occupancy.
+It also considers the size and type of heating and cooling systems.

-A home must be independently checked by a HERS Rater before it can qualify for the ENERGY STAR Certification.
-The HERS Rater checks the insulation, air barrier, and HVAC equipment within a home to ensure they are installed and sized properly.
-The Rater performs thorough inspections on ventilation and duct leakage.
+To be eligible for the ENERGY STAR certification, a structure has to be verified by an HERS Rater.
+The HERS Rater inspects the insulation of the home, as well as the air barrier and HVAC equipment to make sure that they are installed and sized correctly.
+The Rater also conducts thorough inspections of ventilation and duct leakage.

-Each of these steps is designed to help homeowners save energy and money while protecting their health and the environment.
-This is what makes ENERGY STAR certification an excellent method to increase the value of any apartment or home.
-Research has shown that ENERGY START-certified homes and apartments are more likely to be rented or sold at higher rates.
+These actions will help homeowners save energy and money while safeguarding their health and the environment.
+This makes ENERGY STAR a great way to increase the value of any apartment or home.
+Research shows that ENERGY STAR certified homes and apartments tend to be rented or sold at higher rates.

 High-Efficiency Systems

-A high-efficiency HVAC system is more than just an option to save money on energy bills.
-It also has the potential to help the environment and reduce carbon emissions.
-High-efficiency systems consume as much as 1/3 less energy than older models, resulting in lower utility bills and significant savings on energy.
-Besides the reduction in greenhouse gas emissions, high-efficiency systems are made of non-toxic refrigerants, which don’t harm the ozone layer.
+A high-efficiency HVAC is more than an opportunity to lower your energy consumption.
+It’s also a fantastic option to cut carbon emissions and help the environment.
+High-efficiency systems consume up to a third less energy than older versions, which results in lower costs for utilities.
+Apart from the reduction in greenhouse gas emissions, high-efficiency systems make use of non-toxic refrigerants, which don’t harm the ozone layer.

-A new high-efficiency system may cost more upfront than the old model but it will pay for itself through energy savings and maintenance costs over the course of the life of the unit.
-It will also increase the value of your home’s equity which makes it easier to sell at the right time.
+A new high-efficiency system might cost more upfront than a previous model but it will pay for itself through energy bill savings and maintenance costs over the life of the unit.
+It will also increase your home’s property value, making it easier to sell when the time comes.

-High-efficiency systems provide a wide range of benefits, including improved comfort, more quiet operation, and better indoor air quality.
-Advanced filters, for instance are able to remove more harmful pollutants.
-The systems can improve the comfort of the occupants as they provide precise temperature control, removing hot or cold spots.
+High-efficiency systems provide a wide variety of benefits, including enhanced comfort, quieter operation, and improved indoor air quality.
+For instance, the latest filtering systems eliminate more harmful contaminants from the air.
+They also enhance the comfort of occupants by providing precise temperature control, and eliminate hot or cold spots.

-Heating and cooling accounts for about 45% of the energy consumed by the average household.
-You can begin saving on your energy costs as soon as you replace your old HVAC system with an energy-efficient unit.
-The annual fuel utilization efficiency rating (AFUE) will assist you in locating the Carrier AC or furnace that will best meet your requirements.
-The higher the AFUE rating is, the more efficient the unit is.
+Heating and cooling consume the most energy in the average home accounting for 45% of household electrical usage.
+You’ll begin saving money on your energy bills as soon as you replace your old HVAC system with a more energy-efficient unit.
+The annual fuel utilization efficiency rating (AFUE) will help you find the Carrier AC or furnace that will best meet your needs.
+The higher the AFUE rating, the more efficient the unit is.

-The latest energy-efficient models can convert up to 98 percent of the energy from the fuel source directly into heat for your home.
-This is a huge improvement over conventional furnaces, which operate at 80% AFUE and waste 35% of their fuel.
+The latest energy-efficient models can convert up to 98 percent of the energy generated by the fuel source directly into heat for your home.
+This is a vast improvement over standard furnaces that operate at just 80% AFUE, wasting 35 percent of the fuel they burn.

-High-efficiency units consume less energy than their older counterparts, causing fewer greenhouse gas emissions and assisting to conserve the environment.
-They also can use non-toxic refrigerants, which eliminate the need to create chemicals that harm the Ozone layer.
-Contractors and building owners can minimize environmental impact by incorporating high-efficiency system into green construction projects.
-These systems also aid in reducing construction costs, making them a smart investment for both occupants and builders alike.
+High-efficiency units also use less energy than their earlier counterparts, which results in less greenhouse gas emissions and helping to protect the environment.
+They also can use non-toxic refrigerants which eliminates the need to make chemical products that damage ozone.
+Building owners and contractors can minimize environmental impact by incorporating high-efficiency systems into green construction projects.
+These systems also help cut construction costs which makes them a good investment for both occupants and builders alike.

 Explore More